The future of councils in Derbyshire – local government reorganisation

 August to October 2025 – detailed analysis of results and further evidence-gathering took place to help shape and develop a final proposal.

-November 2025 – the final proposal is due to be considered by each of the nine councils’ decision-making meetings in November 2025.
+November 2025 – the final proposal was considered at each of the nine councils’ decision-making meetings.

-28 November 2025 – final proposals must be submitted to Government.
+28 November 2025 – final proposals submitted to Government.

-Early 2026 – the Government has indicated that it will provide feedback on the final proposals.
-Before implementing any proposal, it must legally consult any local authority that is affected by the proposal and any other stakeholders, including members of the public.
+Early 2026 – before implementing any proposal, the Government must legally consult any local authority that is affected by the proposal and any other stakeholders, including members of the public.
 This statutory consultation is expected to take place in early 2026.

 Summer 2026 – the Government has indicated it will make a final decision about which model of local government reorganisation will be implemented.